 Erdoğan government has been involved in human rights violations beyond its own territory as well.
 In a statement in September, UN High Commissioner for Human Rights Michelle Bachelet warned that the human rights situation in parts of northern Syria under the control of Turkish forces and Turkish-affiliated armed groups as “grim, with violence and criminality rife.”

-Stockholm Center for Freedom (SCF) is a non-profit advocacy organization that promotes the rule of law, democracy and human rights with a special focus on Turkey.
+SCF is a non-profit advocacy organization that promotes the rule of law, democracy and human rights with a special focus on Turkey.